magepages/mpdocs/docs/automatic-related-products/index.md

 * In the **Display additional information** field: choose additional information or/and buttons displayed under products in the block, include Price, Review Information, Add to Cart, Add to WishList, Add to Compare buttons.
 * In the **Add Product** field:
   * Choose an available related type of products to set for the block (Related Products, Up-sell Products, Cross-sell Products)
-  * Each of product page can have different related product block which you can configure them in here.
+  * Each of product page can have different related product blocks which you can configure them in here.
   * How to configure Related, Up-sell, Cross-sell Product document can be found [here](https://www.mageplaza.com/blog/how-to-add-and-remove-related-products-magento-2.html)

 #### 2.4 A/B Testing